BuilderinResidencyTinkerspace/WATCH_WING/docs/week-06.md

 **Goal this week:**

 ## What we did

-nothing much, got busy with coursework and exams
+-nothing much, got busy with coursework and exams
--

 ## Problems and blockers